suit-wg/suit-mti/draft-ietf-suit-mti.md

 The decision as to how deep the tree is, is a decision that affects authoring tools only.
 Verification is not affected by the choice of "W" parameter, but the size of the signature is affected.
-In order to support long the lifetimes needed by IoT device, a deep trees are RECOMMENDED.
+In order to support long the lifetimes needed by IoT device, deep trees are RECOMMENDED.

 # Reporting Profiles